NVIDIA/TensorRT-LLM/examples/gemma/README.md

 #### Requirements

-AMMO toolkit provides quantization solutions with better accuracy.
+AMMO toolkit also provides quantization solutions.
 To enable it, have the latest ammo and transformers Python package installed to support Gemma.
 Then run the following commands.

 #### Quantize Checkpoints